tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-JSDoc.md

 # JavaScript API Reference Document

 The following is a summary of the OWF JavaScript APIs.
-Additional information on each API is found in the JavaScript document located in the OWF Help Bundle.
+Detailed descriptions of each API is found in the JavaScript document located in the OWF Help Bundle.

 * [OWF](OWF-7-JSDoc#namespace-owf)
 * [OWF.Chrome](OWF-7-JSDoc#namespace-owfchrome)